Cargo plane makes emergency landing in water near Honolulu - KTVZ

 The plane went down approximately two nautical miles south of Kalaeloa, Petty Officer 3rd Class Matthew West of the US Coast Guard District 14 Hawaii Pacific told CNN.

-West told CNN that one crew member was rescued by the Coast Guard, while the second was rescued by a local fire department.
+According to authorities, one of the crew members was rescued by the Coast Guard, while the other was rescued by officials from the Airport Rescue Fire Fighters based at Daniel K. Inouye International Airport.

 Both crew members were brought to Queens Medical Center, West said, though he did not have information about their conditions.